-David Vanille's opinion: A very rare pepper, simply grandiose!
-Incisive spicy, very fruity on the palate, it is a real love at first sight and a pride to offer it to you.
-It is the result of a "off the beaten track" sourcing that led me to discover rare and secret plantations
+East Timor Pepper is simply great!
+Incisively spicy, very fruity in the mouth, final notes of cocoa.
+It is a real love at first sight and a pride to offer it to you.
+It took me to discover rare and secret plantations

 Warning: Last items in stock!

 East Timor black pepper is an exceptional pepper.
 It is distinguished by its first herbaceous and powerful olfactory notes !
 On tasting, these small peppercorns explode in the mouth.
 One discovers a very pronounced spiciness followed by warm and sweet notes.
 The finish offers notes of cocoa, fruity in the mouth.